Tampa Bay Lightning: Logo and jerseys

 The current uniforms are made in a traditional hockey sweater design.
 Initially, the colors that were to be used were simply blue and white, but by popular demand, black was later added as a trim color on the numbers.
 The victory stripes were also eliminated.
 Despite the introduction of the new uniforms, the previous third jersey was retained, with the new simplified logo replacing the old logo in the shoulders prior to the 2012–13 season.
-Nevertheless, the Lightning's new blue-based uniforms received criticism for its perceived similarity to the Toronto Maple Leafs' uniforms, with its shade of blue being too close to the Maple Leafs' palette.

-For the 2014–15 season, the Lightning announced that a new black third sweater will replace the existing "BOLTS" sweaters.
-The new sweaters were unveiled on September 27, 2014.
-It retained the "BOLTS" wordmark, while adding white accents in a similar manner as the Los Angeles Kings' sweaters.
-The secondary roundel logo also replaced the primary logo on the sleeves, while the metro name was enscripted on the collar.

 The Lightning made some minor tweaks to their current uniform set following the NHL's move to Adidas as its uniform provider in the 2017–18 season.
 The most notable change is the removal of the "TAMPA BAY" wordmark on the white away sweaters.

-A third sweater was not used during all of 2017–18 and much of the 2018–19 season.
 On February 7, 2019, the Lightning unveiled a new black uniform, lacking any blue and white elements and featuring sublimated black and grey patterns on the sleeves, socks and back numbers.

 For the 2020–21 season, the Lightning released a "Reverse Retro" uniform, using the design they wore from 2001 to 2007.
 Unlike the originals, blue served as the base color while black was relegated to trim color.
 Their 2022–23 "Reverse Retro" uniform used the design of the third jersey from 1996 to 1999, but with a white base.

 For the 2022 NHL Stadium Series, the Lightning unveiled a white uniform with a stylized blue stripe shaped like a thunderbolt at the bottom.
 An updated rendition of the "BOLTS" wordmark was stitched in front, and numbers featured pointed accents.

 In the 2023–24 season, the Lightning unveiled a new black alternate uniform, putting the roundel logo as the main crest and bringing back the "victory stripes" on the sleeves.
 The white numbers with black trim and blue drop shadows were heavily inspired by the team's first uniforms.

+During the 2026 NHL Stadium Series, the Lightning wore blue uniforms with sky blue accents and sublimated lightning marks.
+The crest featured the "TBL" abbreviation arranged diagonally, using the same font they sported on the 2022 Stadium Series uniforms.
+Pirate-related references, alluding to the Gasparilla Pirate Festival and fact that the game was played at the Tampa Bay Buccaneers' home base of Raymond James Stadium, were featured on the sleeves and circular patch.